Brick (song): Fan response

 In his iTunes Originals interviews, Folds addresses his fanbase's disapproval: "When you have a hit song, much of your fanbase and people that listen to your music... their opinion is gonna be loud and clear that they feel that you've abandoned the fanbase; you've written something that's not for them, it's for everybody else, you've 'sold out', all kinds of things like that...
 That was the overwhelming vibe...
 'What is that crap?'... because we'd been playing silly, up-tempo... we were the piano band that rocks...
 We couldn't even fit the song into a show."

 He goes on to explain in the same interview that he was not put off by the fans: "When I look back on it, I think that the fact that that song was a hit gives me some confidence in pop music because the song is completely honest, what it is, it's crafted well, it's relaxed, it's recorded in a way that we'd never recorded a song before, which was absolutely live, three or four microphones in a bedroom.
 The song cannot have more integrity than it had."

-"Brick" was voted in at #12 in the Triple J Hottest 100 for 1998.
+"Brick" was voted in at number 12 in the Triple J Hottest 100 for 1998.
 In the Hottest 100 songs of all time poll conducted by Australian radio station Triple J in July 2009, Brick placed in at #67.
 More than half a million votes were cast in the poll.

-Chart positions

 Music video

 The music video features the band performing in front of a film projected on a screen on a wall, with several inches of water covering the floor.

 Actress and artist Ariana Richards appears as a pregnant teen in the video.